 Skip served in Geneva as the legal adviser of the 50-person U.S. Delegation at the ITU Conference on the Geostationary Satellite Orbit.
 He helped establish and is a past chair of the Colorado Space Business Roundtable.
 Skip served for many years on the board of the International Institute of Space Law and has taught space law as an adjunct professor at the University of Colorado Law School, the George Washington University Law School, and the University of Denver Law School.

-Regarded as a leader in the field, Skip has received numerous honors, including the Lifetime Achievement Award from the International Institute of Space Law.
+Regarded as a leader in the field, Skip has received numerous honors, including a Lifetime Achievement Award, the highest honor granted by the International Institute of Space Law.
 He was selected to author the United States chapter in the inaugural edition of the “Space Law Review,” a series published by The Law Reviews.
-In 2021, Skip was selected by his peers for inclusion in the Who’s Who Legal section for Space & Satellite Law as one of only fourteen lawyers in the U.S. He is the author of six space-related law review articles and a book on the international regulation of satellite communication.
+In 2021, Skip was selected by his peers for inclusion in the Who’s Who Legal section for Space & Satellite Law as one of only fourteen lawyers in the U.S. He is the author of numerous space-related articles and a book on the international regulation of satellite communication.
 Skip speaks nationally and internationally on commercial space law issues.